Waikiki Health: 48 Years of Service to the Community

 - WHC makes the agency-wide move to electronic health records (EHR), streamlining business operations and enhancing the patient experience.

-2011 and Beyond: We begin operating PATH Clinic and Next Step Shelter, re-brand as Waikiki Health, and establish our first Dental Clinic (opening in 2014)
+2011 and Beyond: We begin operating PATH Clinic and Next Step Shelter, re-brand as Waikiki Health, and established our first Dental Clinic

 - PATH Clinic provides obstetrics/gynecology, targeting pregnant and parenting women, many with a history of substance abuse; WH introduces primary medical care, pediatrics, a Family Literacy Program and other new services.